opinionated-architect/my-ai-prompts/README.md

 ## Currently available prompts:

 * **Resume Builder:** Create a standout resume optimized for ATS and potential employers.
 (Located in the `resume` folder)
+* **Vision Prompt:**  Craft a clear and inspiring vision statement for your project or organization.

 ## How to use these prompts: